SabaAhmad404/Bookstore-React/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/SabaAhmad404/Math-magician-React
+- On the terminal run this command git clone https://github.com/SabaAhmad404/Bookstore-React

-- Go to the repository folder using command prompt cd awesome-books-project
+- Go to the repository folder using command prompt cd Bookstore-React

 - Install the dev dependencies for linters run npm install.